dalaing/blog/content/community/authentic-relating.md

 If it gets crowded and I'm in the room, I should be able to press some buttons and set up some breakout rooms for smaller, more manageable conversations.

+I'll try to hang out in here for at least a few hours on Thursdays from 7PM, because I'm a sentimental creature.

 If it gets crowded and I'm not in the room, let me know and I'll add some more meetings, so folks can jump between rooms and try to balance things out at a manageable number of people per room.

 I'll keep this page up to date with the details of the various calls.